 Asma Ahmad, Esq. is an attorney who works in private practice in Oakland, CA. She earned her J.D. and Master’s degrees from Golden Gate University, and has held various positions at non-profit organizations including the Islamic Scholarship Fund and serving as President of the Bay Area Ass’n of Muslim Lawyers.
-She’s an avid aviator holding a private pilot’s license, enjoys watching British comedies and visiting family in Northern Pakistan.
+She enjoys watching British comedies and visiting family in Northern Pakistan.

 Asma grew up in Kensington, London where she received the Queen’s Distinguished Award for Academic Excellence emanating from her ‘A’ Level examination results and serves as Advisor to the Duke of Edinburgh Award Scheme, U.K.

 She is fluent in French & Urdu and lives in the East Bay with her husband and four children.